TotalDwarf03/TotalDwarf03.github.io/README.md

 The Jekyll theme used is available on Github and is called [Hacked Jekyll](https://github.com/piazzai/hacked-jekyll).
 It is created by [Piazzai](https://github.com/piazzai).

+I have made some changes to the theme, such as adding a last modified time to the page.

 ## Usage

 1. Clone the Repo